-5.23.
 Emerging New Local Plan

-- 5.24.
-North Norfolk District Council is undertaking the production of a new Local Plan that will provide the planning policy context for development across the whole of North Norfolk, including Blakeney, for the period 2016 - 2036.
-Although this work has not been completed at this time, it is expected that the new Local Plan will be adopted by North Norfolk District Council in the coming years, therefore, the Blakeney Neighbourhood Plan will need to be mindful of the emerging content and outcomes of the new Local Plan. - 5.25.
-Through the 'call for sites' process a number of sites were proposed and put forward by landowners and promoters.
-Map 4 illustrates the different sites and North Norfolk District Council's preferred site.
+- 4.17.
+North Norfolk District Council is undertaking the production of a new Local Plan that will provide the strategic planning policy context for development across the whole of North Norfolk, including Blakeney, until at least 2036.
+Although this work had not been completed at the time of implementing this Plan, several stages had been completed and the emerging Plan was significantly advanced.
+The final pre-submission consultation took place in January 2022 and the emerging Local Plan was submitted to the Secretary of State for examination in May 2023.
+It is expected that the new Local Plan will soon be adopted by North Norfolk District Council, therefore, the Blakeney Parish Council and this Neighbourhood Plan will need to be mindful of the emerging content and outcomes of the new Local Plan and its status. - 4.18.
+Through the 'call for sites' process for the NNDC emerging Local Plan a number of sites were proposed and put forward by landowners and promoters.
+Map 4 illustrates the different sites and North Norfolk District

-2 Source: Site Allocations Document: Section 12.3: Allocations for Blakeney Major Growth Locations
+&lt;sup>2 Site Allocations Plan: Section 12.3: Allocations for Blakeney Major Growth Locations

-Blakeney Draft Neighbourhood Plan

-28